Skip to content

 Top Knot Show Cut

 Regular brushing and trimming are essential for this cut, so owners will need to set aside some time for daily grooming.
 In fact, owners may need to brush their coat a few times a day!
-This style can be challenging to keep up, but it's definitely worth the effort if you're aiming for a show-stopping look and have the time, patience, and dedication to maintain it at home.
+This style can be challenging to keep up, but it's definitely worth the effort if you're aiming for a show-stopping look and have the time, patience, and dedication to maintain it.

 Practical Top Knot